 Students are expected to attend and participate in the wide variety of campus activities related to our course content.
 Your experiences attending at these events will be incorporated into at least 2 of your social media and/or blog post content as described on the direction documents for each of these assignments.

 End of course team project:

-You will work in teams of 3 – 4 students to design a culminating project related to one of the topics from class.
+You will work in teams of 3 – 4 students to design a programming activity related to one of the topics from class.
 The team project is a way for you and your team to share what you’re learning about wellbeing and happiness with the greater VCU and/or Richmond community.
 You will be working on this project over the course of the semester.
-After completing your project in the community, all teams will share a brief presentation of their project and what they learned from the experience in the final weeks of the semester.
+After thoroughly developing and piloting (i.e., trying out your project in the VCU and/or RVA community) each team will share a brief presentation about their project plan and what they learned from their pilot experience in the final weeks of the semester.
 The Team Project document on Blackboard provides complete details about the project, the presentation, and grading.

 Your Grade will be Determined as Follows:

 Attendance and active participation are crucial to learning, experiencing, and applying the class content.
 Active and engaged participation in weekly exercises and discussions are the major components of this grade.